schctl/dotfiles/README.md

 This repository contains my application configuration files, and some helper scripts.

-Everything in this repository is for my **personal** use.
+**Disclaimer:** Everything in this repository is for my **personal** use.
+Also, the scripts could perform potentially destructive actions, so be careful if you intend to use them.

 ## Scripts

 The [`install-pkgs.sh`](./install-pkgs.sh) script will install packages required for this config.

-**Disclaimer:** The scripts will perform potentially destructive actions, so make sure you read and them if you intend to use them.

 ## Screenshots